If you think this add-on violates Mozilla's add-on policies or has security or privacy issues, please report these issues to Mozilla using this form.

 Using It's All Text and Emacs I can now easily add XHTML code to my blog comments etc. (Sometimes they are removed, but that is e-life.)

 Thanks very much for It's All Text.

-I love the way that this Add-on functions for Firefox on OS X. You would think that this is how the browser should behave natively!This review is for a previous version of the add-on (0.8.0).
+I love the way that this Add-on functions for Firefox on OS X. You would think that this is how the browser should behave natively!

 This is a great boon to anyone who does any type of writing on the web.
 The ability to edit and keep responses saved in MS Word is positively joyful.
-Well done.This review is for a previous version of the add-on (0.7.3).
+Well done.

 As the author wrote, "It's all text" is really a "miracle extension"!
 Extremely useful for those who want an "real editor", such as vi or emacs, for entering text in "text areas", and for using webmail.
 In the past I used to avoid webmail at all costs until I discovered two extensions mozex and "it's all text".

 I have been using "it's all text" under debian, ubuntu, windows xp without any problems, however more recently I have miserably failed to make it work under Mac OS X. To configure the vim editor for "it's all text", I have tried

 open -a Vim (which works from a bash shell)

 /usr/bin/open -a Vim